Can You Use Flex Seal On Rotted Wood?

 ProsCons

-Prevent outside moisture from getting insideWood rot faster than before
+Prevent outside moisture from getting insideWood starts to rot faster than before

 Protect wood from UV lightInside moisture doesn’t evaporate